Dominican Republic passport

-Dominican Republic passports (pasaporte dominicano) are issued to citizens of the Dominican Republic to travel outside the country.
-Along with Cuba and Haiti, the Dominican Republic passport is considered the weakest passport in Latin America for traveling.
+The Dominican Republic (Dominican) passport (Pasaporte dominicano) are issued to citizens of the Dominican Republic to travel outside the country and for identification.
+Along with Cuba and Haiti, the Dominican Republic passport is considered one of the weakest passports in Latin America for traveling as according to the 2026 Henley Passport Index, holders of a Dominican Republic passport are only able to visit 73 (of 196) countries without a visa, ranking it 67th globally in terms of global travel freedom (tied with Lesotho).

+The Dominican Republic has transitioned to a biometric passport in 2026.